Chickenman (radio series): Rebroadcasts

-Chickenman is broadcast daily, and in sequential order, online at Vietnam Vet Radio.

-Chickenman is broadcast 4 times daily on WMNM-LP 105.1 FM in Mount Morris, Wisconsin.

-Chickenman Began a run on May 31, 2021 on 102.5 The Vault in Binghamton, N.Y. twice daily.

 Releases

 In 2001, Dick Orkin's Radio Ranch released Chickenman Can't Fly!, 100 episodes on four CDs.

 In 2003, Radio Ranch released The Original, Complete & Unexpurgated Story of Chickenman, 273 episodes in a 14-CD set.
 The set includes the original 1966 episodes and the 1973 Chickenman vs the Earth Polluters series, along with station promos and two CDs of behind-the-scenes interviews with Orkin and sound engineer Mike King.
 (The CD set does not include the 65 episodes of the 1977 Chickenman Returns for the Last Time Again series.)

 In 2009, Orkin's syndication company, the Chicago Radio Syndicate, partnered with BFM Digital to release the 273 episodes for digital download on iTunes and Amazon.

 In 2017, Earwolf podcast network started reairing the episodes.

+KBPI station in Denver is re-airing the episodes since Willie B, the DJ, purchased the rights to re-air the episodes.
+They air usually around 7:45-8am Mountain time.
+Can be heard on iHeart Radio.